pabui/soen422_project/README.md

 static void COut_PutB(bool b)        { printf("%s", b ? "true" : "false"); }
 static void COut_PutX(u32  u)        { printf("%08lX", u); } // To make hex output always aligned to 8 hex digits.
 ```
-The code acts as expted, padding the hex values and priting true/false.
+The code acts as expected, padding the hex values and priting true/false.

 ## Other files
 The *other_files* directory has random files that were included in an anouncement about the miderm "Midterm Exam Correction completed + Files for today's lecture",
 the files for the **lecture** have the precompiled test code.
 There are also other files, not sure why they are there or why it was not included in the original source code.
 So